 \section{Introduction}

-Over the past years, the research community has shown increasing interest in designing embodied agents that can perform a variety of tasks through navigation and interaction with the environment.
-As a result, a diverse range of embodied AI tasks have been proposed, ranging from vision-language navigation \cite{mattersim, fried2018speaker} and vision-language task completion \cite{ALFRED20, padmakumar2021teach} to rearrangement \cite{batra2020rearrangement, weihs2021visual} and embodied Question Answering (QA) \cite{das2018embodied, eqa_matterport}.
-These tasks focus on addressing the challenges of endowing the agents with various abilities, such as navigating to a specific location and manipulating multiple different objects within the environment.
+The ultimate goal of embodied AI is to create interactive intelligent agents capable of assisting humans in various tasks.
+To achieve this, embodied agents must be able to understand instructions, interact seamlessly with humans, and resolve ambiguities arising in real-world scenarios.
+Over the past years, the research community has increasingly focused on designing embodied agents that can complete complex tasks through navigation and interaction with the environment.
+This has led to the emergence of a wide range of embodied AI tasks, including vision-language navigation \cite{mattersim, fried2018speaker}, vision-language task completion \cite{ALFRED20, padmakumar2021teach}, rearrangement \cite{batra2020rearrangement, weihs2021visual}, and embodied Question Answering (QA) \cite{das2018embodied, eqa_matterport}.
+These tasks address the challenges of endowing agents with various abilities, such as navigating to a specific location and manipulating multiple different objects within the environment.